-Mexican Breakfast Crack is a high quality and clean crack with a wild crux traverse under a big roof, although much of the climb is somewhat widish, as with parts of English Breakfast Crack in Yosemite.
+Mexican Breakfast Crack is an excellent, clean crack with a wild crux traverse under a big roof.
+The name is a spin-off from Yosemites's English Breakfast Crack.
 Certainly, trad climbers in both NM and California eat cracks like this for breakfast!Pitch 1: Follow the clean left-facing corner under the right side of the big roof as it widens from big-hands to fist to offwidth.
-Sustained 5.8 to this point, but since there's so few OWs to practice on in the S...[more]
+Sustained 5.8 to this point, but since there's so few OWs to practice on in the Sandias (or elsewhere in NM), the wider s...[more]
 Browse More Classics in NM

 Latest Regional Forum Messages